Inside Jeep's Wagoneer Full Size SUV

 Not content to rest on its Grand Cherokee laurels, the Wagoneer has been resumed from the dead by Jeep, in both Wagoneer and Grand Wagoneer form.
-No longer a hulking, creaking mass of woodgrain and steel, the Grand Wagoneer takes on the Yukon Denali and Escalade.
-Right now Jeep is pushing a number of incentives to move Wagoneers amidst a Stellantis sales slump; you might be able to get an amazing price on this full size SUV.
+No longer a hulking, creaking mass of woodgrain and steel, the Wagoneer takes on the full size SUVs like the Yukon and Escalade.
+Right now Jeep has a number of excellent incentives on the Wagoneer.
+Let's see why the Wagoneer twins are a top luxury SUV choice.

 Last produced in woodgrain form, the Grand Wagoneer went unchanged from 1963 to 1991, and today they fetch ridiculous sums at auction.
 They were so beloved that you can even buy a woodgrain kit for your new Grand Wagoneer.
 These new models come in two wheelbases and also two trim levels, for a grand total of four gas-guzzling American Luxo-Barges to do battle with GM and Lincoln.